sourcefrog/rsyn/README.md

 ## Goals

 - rsyn will interoperate with recent versions of upstream "tridge" rsync, over (first) rsync+ssh or (later) `rsync://`.
-Specifically, it supports protocol version 27, the same as openrsync, and supported by rsync from 2004 through (at least) 2020.

 - rsyn will support commonly-used rsync options and scenarios.
 The most important are to transfer files recursively, with mtimes and permissions, with exclusion patterns.

 - rsyn will offer a clean public library Rust API through which transfers can be initiated and observed in-process.
-As is usual
+As is usual for Rust libraries, the API is not guaranteed to be stable before 1.0.

 - Every command line option in rsyn should have the same meaning as in rsync.